Heinz Holliger

-Heinz Robert Holliger (born 21 May 1939) is a Swiss virtuoso oboist, composer and conductor.
+Heinz Robert Holliger (born 21 May 1939) is a Swiss composer, virtuoso oboist, and conductor.
 Celebrated for his versatility and technique, Holliger is among the most prominent oboists of his generation.
 His repertoire includes Baroque and Classical pieces, but he has regularly engaged in lesser known pieces of Romantic music, as well as his own compositions.
-He often performed contemporary works with his wife, the harpist Ursula Holliger; composers such as Berio, Carter, Henze, Krenek, Lutosławski, Martin, Penderecki, Stockhausen and Yun have written works for him.
-Holliger is a noted composer himself, writing works such as the opera Schneewittchen (1998).
+He often performed contemporary works with his wife, the harpist Ursula Holliger.
+Many composers have written works for him, including Messiaen, Berio, Carter, Henze, Krenek, Lutosławski, Martin, Penderecki, Stockhausen and Yun.
+A noted composer himself, Holliger has written works such as the opera Schneewittchen (1998).

 Biography

 Holliger was born in Langenthal, Switzerland.
-He began playing the oboe at age eleven, and studied at the conservatory of Bern before taking first prize for oboe in the Geneva International Music Competition in 1959.
-He studied composition with Sándor Veress and Pierre Boulez.
+An oboist since age eleven, he studied at the conservatory of Bern before taking first prize in oboe at the Geneva International Music Competition in 1959.
+In 1966, he began teaching at the Hochschule für Musik Freiburg.

-He has become one of the world's most celebrated oboists, and many composers, Luciano Berio, Elliott Carter, Hans Werner Henze, Ernst Krenek, Witold Lutosławski, Frank Martin, Krzysztof Penderecki, Henri Pousseur, Karlheinz Stockhausen, Sándor Veress and Isang Yun have written works for him.
-He began teaching at the Hochschule für Musik Freiburg, Germany in 1966.
+He has become one of the world's most celebrated oboists.
+Many composers have written works for him, including Luciano Berio, Elliott Carter, Hans Werner Henze, Ernst Krenek, Witold Lutosławski, Frank Martin, Krzysztof Penderecki, Henri Pousseur, Karlheinz Stockhausen, Sándor Veress and Isang Yun.

-In 1972 Holliger, Maurice Bourgue (oboe), Klaus Thunemann (bassoon), and Christiane Jaccottet (continuo) et al. recorded the Six Trio Sonatas for Oboe and Bassoon by Jan Dismas Zelenka.
-This recording is credited for the "Zelenka Renaissance".
+In 1972, Maurice Bourgue (oboe), Klaus Thunemann (bassoon), Christiane Jaccottet (continuo), Holliger, and others recorded Jan Dismas Zelenka's Six Trio Sonatas for oboe and bassoon.
+This recording is credited with the "Zelenka Renaissance".

-Holliger has also composed many works in a variety of media.
-Many of his works have been recorded for the ECM label.

-Invited by Walter Fink, he was the 17th composer featured in the annual Komponistenporträt of the Rheingau Musik Festival in 2007 in chamber music and a symphonic concert that he conducted himself, including works of Claude Debussy and Robert Schumann along with his Lieder after Georg Trakl and Gesänge der Frühe on words of Schumann and Friedrich Hölderlin.

-On the occasion of Paul Sacher's 70th birthday, Holliger was one of twelve composer-friends of his who were asked by Russian cellist Mstislav Rostropovich to write compositions for cello solo using his name spelt out in German names for musical notes on the theme (eS, A, C, H, E, Re); Holliger contributed a Chaconne for Violoncello Solo.
-The compositions were partially presented in Zurich on 2 May 1976.
-The whole "eSACHERe" project was (for the first time in complete performance) performed by Czech cellist František Brikcius in May 2011 in Prague.